 Every domain name has public information tied to it about the owner of the domain.
-The name, email address, phone number, and even home address of the owner is publicly available online in the WHOIS database.
+For example, the name, email address, phone number, and even home address of the owner are publicly available online in the WHOIS database.

 The rules and laws surrounding domain names require every domain name owner to disclose their contact information.
 But most people wouldn't want their personal contact information available to the public where scammers, hackers, and anyone else can see it.
 This is what makes Domain Privacy so valuable.

 Domain Privacy is a service Bluehost offers that will hide your personal contact information from the public WHOIS database and replace it with generic Bluehost contact information instead.
 You are still the domain name owner, but your personal contact information can be kept safe.

 Domain Privacy protects you from: